guimar86/guimar86/README.md

 Here are some ideas to get you started:
 -->
-<p>I am a .NET passionate developer currently working for Standard Bank Angola.
-My area of of focus is backend and APIs integrations.Always learning, and this year Cloud development is my target, starting with Azure.</p>
+<p>I am a .NET passionate developer currently working for a bank in Angola.
+My area of of focus is APIs and their various integrations.Always learning, and this year Cloud development is my target, starting with Azure.</p>
 <ul>
-  <li>🔭 I’m currently working on dotnet core apis for an internet banking solution</li>
+  <li>🔭 I’m currently working on Api Catalog for Fintechs</li>
   <li>🌱 I’m currently learning Azure Cloud</li>
-  <li>👯 I’m looking to collaborate on Anything related to Azure</li>
+  <li>👯 I’m looking to collaborate with anyone willing to put the effort in</li>
-  <li>🤔 I’m looking for help with Azure</li>
+  <li>🤔 I’m looking for help with all code bugs lol</li>
   <li>💬 Ask me about C# and Java</li>
   <li>📫 How to reach me: email- guillenmartins@gmail.com</li>
   <li>⚡ Fun fact: hmm.....
 I see sharp (C# lol)</li>